cs544-wisc/f23/p3/README.md

 -   Build via `docker build -t p3 .`
 -   Run via `docker run -p 127.0.0.1:54321:5440 p3` (i.e., you can map any external port to the internal port of 5440)

-You should then be able to run the client outside of the container (using port 54321), or use a `docker exec` to enter the container and run the client on port 5440.
+You should then be able to run the client outside of the container (using port 54321), or use a `docker exec` to enter the container and run the client with port 5440.

 ## Submission